 Consider a road network given as a graph $\mathcal{G} (\mathcal{V}, \mathcal{E}, w)$, where the nodes $\mathcal{V}$ represent intersections in the road network, and the edges $\mathcal{E}$ represent road segments. $\mathcal{G}$ is a directed graph, where each edge $e = (u,v) \in \mathcal{E}$ is the edge leading from node $u \in \mathcal{V}$ to $v \in \mathcal{V}$.
 A weight function $w : \mathcal{E} \rightarrow \mathbb R^{+}$ maps edge $e \in \mathcal{E}$ to its corresponding weight value $w(e)$.

-In our road network, we define $w(e)$ as the cost in terms of travel time divided by the length (second per meter) of the edge $e$.
 We let the bottleneck of a single path refer to the edge on the path with the highest weight value.
-Consequently, given an arbitrary pair of sources node $v \in \mathcal{V}$ and target node $u \in \mathcal{V}$, the bottleneck of all possible paths connecting $v$ and $u$, is the smallest bottleneck among all possible paths connecting $v$ to $u$.
-In other words, the bottleneck of $v$ and $u$, denoted by $M(v,u,\mathcal{G})$, can be defined as the edge with the minimax distance between these two points, as obtained by Eq. \ref{eq:MM} where $p_{v,u}$ is a path connecting the source $v$ and the target node $u$ and $\mathcal{P}_{v,u}$ is the set of all paths between $v$ and $u$.
-Note that to use minimax distance, the weight function $w$ is required to respect semi-metric constraints.
+Consequently, given an arbitrary pair of a source node $v \in \mathcal{V}$ and a target node $u \in \mathcal{V}$, the bottleneck of all possible paths connecting $v$ and $u$, is the smallest bottleneck among all possible paths connecting $v$ to $u$.
+In other words, the bottleneck of $v$ and $u$, denoted by $M(v,u,\mathcal{G})$, can be defined as the edge with the minimax distance between these two points, as obtained by Eq. \ref{eq:MM} where $p_{v,u}$ is a path connecting the source $v$ and the target node $u$, and $\mathcal{P}_{v,u}$ is the set of all paths between $v$ and $u$.
+Note that, to use minimax distance, the weight function $w$ is required to respect semi-metric constraints.

-We apply a modification of Dijkstra's algorithm \cite{dijkstra1959note} to find the path including the bottleneck edge, $M(v,u,\mathcal{G})$, in the directed setting.
+We apply a modification \cite{berman1987optimal} of Dijkstra's algorithm \cite{dijkstra1959note} to find the path including the bottleneck edge, $M(v,u,\mathcal{G})$, in the directed graph setting.